Enough With the Podcast Chit Chat?

 I've been playing with “live streaming” of your podcast.
 This adds an amount of difficulty to your podcast (or more technology might be a better explanation).
 My point is Blog Talk Radio makes it sound like just being on the site, you will get an audience.
 I did a podcast every week and you will see with 33 downloads, that their numbers don't seem to translate into an audience.
 If I had to choose between Blog Talk Radio and Spreaker, I like Spreaker much more.

 I feel dumb.
 I explain to people over and over that you don't have to spend thousands of dollars on podcast equipment, but going with the “bottom denominator” is usually not the best strategy.
-I was looking into getting some lighting for my videos that I put on YouTube.
+I was looking into getting some lighting for the videos that I put on YouTube.
 Most of the time these kits are around $400 if not $600 (see kit below on the right).
 When I found a kit that was $105 I thought “Awesome!”
 I didn't ask anyone I knew about them (my buddy Ray Ortega has more experience with video).
-I knew they wouldn't be as study as some of the other more expensive systems, but I planned on setting them up in my office, and leaving them.
+I knew they wouldn't be as sturdy as some of the other more expensive systems, but I planned on setting them up in my office and leaving them.
 They didn't need to be sturdy.

-Well the showed up with zero instructions.
+Well, they showed up with zero instructions.
 Luckily there was a video on Udemy (where I have a class) about lighting and I could see how to put it together.
 The stands are VERY cheap.
 The lighting is made of plastic (thank goodness as the stands might not support them if they were heavier.
 The hinge at the bottom of the stand is made of plastic, and its broken.
 This isn't from a rough trip.
 Everything seemed fine, and the boxes didn't appear to suffer any damage.
 I think that these are just built as cheap as possible.
 Once again, you get what you pay for.
 I'm waiting to hear back from the manufacturer to see if I can get a replacement.
-In the meantime I would avoid the ePhoto VL9026s 2000 Watt Lighting Studio Portrait Kit.
+In the meantim, I would avoid the ePhoto VL9026s 2000 Watt Lighting Studio Portrait Kit.

 Nick Seuberling Start Talking and Recording Today